Snake Pass: History

 The eastern end of the pass is by the River Derwent.
 The river is bridged by the Ashopton Viaduct, built as part of the Ladybower Reservoir project between 1935 and 1945.
+In 1946 the road was designated part of the A57 road.

 Although Snake Pass is still the shortest route between Manchester and Sheffield, the more northerly Woodhead Pass, which is less steep and at a lower altitude, is now the primary road link between the two cities.
 Unlike Snake Pass, the Woodhead route is a trunk road.
-Traffic levels on both passes remained similar until the 1980s, but the Woodhead Pass route is now favoured as it connects directly to the M1, while Snake Pass leads into the centre of Sheffield.

-Despite Sheffield and Manchester being among the largest UK cities by population, there is no direct motorway link between the two.
+Traffic levels on both passes remained similar until the 1980s, Despite Sheffield and Manchester being among the largest UK cities by population, there is no direct motorway link between the two.
 The M67 was originally proposed to be a Manchester to Sheffield motorway, but only a small section bypassing Denton and Hyde was actually built.
 The Woodhead Tunnel, which carried a Sheffield to Manchester railway line, was closed in 1981, and it was proposed to use it as part of a motorway link but linking the cities by road would have meant constructing many costly tunnels and viaducts across the Peak District.
 Consequently, the plans were shelved, but reports in December 2014 announced a revival of the ambition for a road tunnel to avoid the passes.

 In 1979, the Department of Transport considered closing the road with traffic to be diverted to use the A628.

 The road remains popular with drivers.
 A 2008 survey by Caterham Cars rated Snake Pass the best driving road in the UK.
 The following year, it was listed as one of the best roads for driving in Britain by Auto Trader magazine, who described it as "offering unparalleled views over Manchester".

 Safety

 As would be expected for a road crossing the Pennines, Snake Pass has several dangerous bends and blind summits.
 Like many roads in the North of England passing through similar terrain, Snake Pass has a poor safety record in comparison to other roads in the United Kingdom but it is not as dangerous as other roads bisecting hilly terrain in this part of England.
 It was not among the top ten in lists of the most dangerous roads published by the Road Safety Foundation for EuroRAP in June 2007 and in July 2010, despite nine of the top ten being in Northern England.

-In 2012 Derbyshire Police announced a campaign to monitor motorcyclists using the pass, who are particularly at risk of being involved in a fatal accident.
+In 2012, Derbyshire Police announced a campaign to monitor motorcyclists using the pass, who are particularly at risk of being involved in a fatal accident.

 Incidents of people being overtaken by bad weather in Snake Pass, and in particular the deaths of three walkers in 1964, led to the organisation of Peak District Mountain Rescue.